HardyScheel/angular-tour-of-heroes/README.md

 # Tour of heroes app
 The app to the 'tour of heroes' tutorial from the Angular framework team.
-The tutorial is located at [official Angular tutorial](https://angular.io/tutorial{:target="_blank"}).
+The tutorial is located at [official Angular tutorial](https://angular.io/tutorial).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.

 ## Table of contents
 - [First steps](#First-steps)